 When the balance of the body’s physiological functions falls out of sync due to a cannabinoid deficiency, an illness arises.
 This is where cannabinoids like CBD come in handy.
 Even though this information wasn’t available to humankind before technology swept across the globe, our ancient ancestors seemed to know a lot more back then than historians might have initially realized.

-The Ancient Chinese used cannabinoids for medical purposes, as opposed to using them for their psychoactive effects.
-THC (tetrahydrocannabinol) is the cannabis plant’s primary psychotropic cannabinoids responsible for inducing a ‘high’.
-CBD (cannabidiol) is its non-psychoactive cousin and has been widely researched for its efficacy in medical applications.
+The Ancient Chinese used cannabinoids for medical purposes, as opposed to using them for their intoxicating effects.
+THC (tetrahydrocannabinol) is the cannabis plant’s primary intoxicating cannabinoids responsible for inducing a ‘high’.
+CBD (cannabidiol) is its non-intoxicating cousin and has been widely researched for its efficacy in medical applications.

 What are endocannabinoids?

 Now, let’s not get confused with cannabinoids.
 Endocannabinoids are the lipid-based retrograde neurotransmitters that bind to cannabinoid receptors.
 They comprise the endocannabinoid system, which is the largest biological network inside the human body.

 Endocannabinoids also bind to cannabinoid receptor proteins scattered around the peripheral nervous system and the vertebrate central nervous system.
 When and why they are released depends on what imbalance has occurred inside the ECS.